goatchurchprime/jupyter_micropython_kernel/README.md

 pip install jupyter_micropython_kernel
 python -m jupyter_micropython_kernel.install
 ```

-### Manual Installation
+### Manual Installation (more maintainable)

 Clone this repository to a directory using TortoiseGIT or with the shell command (ie on a command line):

     git clone https://github.com/goatchurchprime/jupyter_micropython_kernel.git

-Install this library (in editable mode) into Python3 using the shell command:
+On **Windows**, Install this library (in editable mode) into Python3 using the shell command:

+    pip install jupyter_micropython_kernel

+On **Linux**, you can install this library in editable mode using symlinks, which makes it easy to `git pull` a debugged version later:

     pip install -e jupyter_micropython_kernel

-This creates a small file pointing to this directory in the python/../site-packages
-directory, and makes it possible to "git update" the library later as it gets improved.
-(Things can go wrong here, and you might need "pip3" or "sudo pip" if you have
+Things can go wrong here, and you might need "pip3" or "sudo pip" if you have
 numerous different versions of python installed

 Install the kernel into jupyter itself using the shell command:

     python -m jupyter_micropython_kernel.install

-(This creates the small file ".local/share/jupyter/kernels/micropython/kernel.json"
+This creates the small file ".local/share/jupyter/kernels/micropython/kernel.json"
 that jupyter uses to reference it's kernels

 ### Post-Install